Iliad

-The Iliad (/ˈɪliəd/; Ἰλιάς, /grc-x-attic/; lit. '[a poem] about Ilion (Troy)') is one of two major ancient Greek epic poems attributed to Homer.
-It is one of the oldest extant works of literature still widely read by modern audiences.
+The Iliad (/ˈɪl.i.əd/ ILL-ee-əd; Ἰλιάς /grc-x-attic/; lit. '[a poem] about Ilion (Troy)') is one of two major surviving ancient Greek epic poems attributed to Homer.
+It is one of the oldest extant works of literature still widely read by modern readers.
 Like the Odyssey, the poem is divided into 24 books and was written in dactylic hexameter.
-It contains 15,693 lines in its most widely accepted version.
-The Iliad is often regarded as the first substantial piece of European literature and is a central part of the Epic Cycle.
+It contains 15,693 lines in its standard edition.
+The Iliad is often regarded as the first substantial piece of European literature and is central to the study of classical philology.

-Set toward the end of the Trojan War, a 10-year siege of the city of Troy by a coalition of Mycenaean Greek states, the poem depicts significant events in the war's final weeks.
+Set towards the end of the Trojan War, a 10-year siege of the city of Troy by a coalition of Mycenaean Greek states, the poem depicts significant events in the war's final weeks.
 In particular, it traces the anger (μῆνις) of Achilles, a celebrated warrior, from a fierce quarrel between him and King Agamemnon, to the death of the Trojan prince Hector.
 The narrative moves between wide battleground scenes and more personal interactions.
+Contrary to popular belief, the Iliad does not depict the fall of Troy nor mention the Trojan Horse used by the Greeks to conquer the city, which are attributed to later sources.

-The Iliad and the Odyssey were likely composed in Homeric Greek, a literary mixture of Ionic Greek and other dialects, around the late 8th or early 7th century BC.
-Homer's authorship was infrequently questioned in antiquity, although the poem's composition has been extensively debated in contemporary scholarship, involving debates such as whether the Iliad and the Odyssey were composed independently, and whether they survived via an oral or also written tradition.
-The poem was performed by professional reciters of Homer known as rhapsodes at Greek festivals such as the Panathenaia.
+The Iliad and the Odyssey were likely composed in Homeric Greek, a literary mixture of Ionic Greek and other dialects, around the 8th century BC though some modern scholars have argued for a mid-7th-century BC date.
+The poem's composition, historicity, and authorship are extensively debated (the Homeric Question), with Homeric scholars likewise debating whether the Iliad and the Odyssey were composed independently, and whether they survived via an oral or also written tradition.
+The poem's formulae, use of similes, and epithets are often explored by scholars.
+The Iliad was widely esteemed by the ancient Greeks and formed part of their standard education; the poem's conflation of different regional dialects, and its depiction of various Greek factions uniting to fight Troy, gave it strong resonance across the Hellenistic world.
+It was performed by professional reciters known as rhapsodes at Greek festivals such as the Panathenaia.

-Critical themes in the poem include kleos (glory), pride, fate, and wrath.
-Despite being predominantly known for its tragic and serious themes, the poem also contains instances of comedy and laughter.
-The poem is frequently described as a "heroic" epic, centred around issues such as war, violence, and the heroic code.
-It contains detailed descriptions of ancient warfare, including battle tactics and equipment.
-However, it also explores the social and domestic side of ancient culture in scenes behind the walls of Troy and in the Greek camp.
-Additionally, the Olympian gods play a major role in the poem, aiding their favoured warriors on the battlefield and intervening in personal disputes.
+Critical themes in the Iliad include kleos (glory), pride, fate, and wrath.
+Despite being predominantly known for its tragic and serious themes, the poem also contains instances of comedy and humor.
+It is frequently described as a "heroic" epic, centred around issues such as war, violence, and the heroic code.
+The poem contains detailed descriptions of ancient warfare, including battle tactics and equipment.
+However, it also explores social and domestic aspects of ancient culture in scenes behind the walls of Troy and in the Greek camp.
+Additionally, the Olympian gods play a major role, aiding their favoured warriors and cities on the battlefield and intervening in personal disputes.
 Their anthropomorphic characterisation in the poem humanised them for Ancient Greek audiences, giving a concrete sense of their cultural and religious tradition.
-In terms of formal style, the poem's formulae, use of similes, and epithets are often explored by scholars.